Myron Franks

-Myron Jay Franks (born December 23, 1936) is an American former world class tennis player.
+Myron Jay "Mike" Franks (born December 23, 1936) is an American former world class tennis player.
 He was the #1 seeded junior player in 1954 in the US Nationals at Kalamazoo, Michigan.
 He played #1 singles for UCLA from 1956 to 1958, and was one of 8 All Americans in college tennis.
 UCLA won its 5th NCAA Tennis Team Championship in 1956, but was placed on two years probation for football recruiting violations in 1957 and 1958.
 Franks was ranked # 3 in doubles in the United States in 1956, 1957, and 1959, and was ranked # 7 in singles in 1958.
 He won a gold medal in doubles at the 1961 Maccabiah Games in Israel with Dick Savitt.

 Early and personal life

 Franks was born in Beverly Hills, California, and is Jewish.
 Franks started playing tennis at age 12, and continued playing at Beverly Hills High School, graduating in 1954.
 He often practiced with Bill Tilden and Pancho Gonzales.
 He was considered a tennis prodigy from the time he won his first tournament match after only one month of playing, beating a player with three years experience.

-For 28 years from 1974 until 2001, Franks organized and ran the Annual Carl Reiner Charity Celebrity Tennis Tournament in La Costa, California, with a total of 400 players that included 100 outstanding tennis players to play with celebrities.
+For 28 years from 1974 until 2001, Franks organized and ran the Annual Carl Reiner Charity Celebrity Tennis Tournament in La Costa, California, with a total of 400 players that included 100 outstanding tennis players to play with celebrities to help slow learning children with their development.
 The tournament rivaled the Bob Hope and Bing Crosby Golf tournaments.

 Franks married Gloria Delson Cahn, former wife of songwriter Sammy Cahn, in 1965.
 They continue to live in Beverly Hills, California.
 Before retiring, he was a senior vice president at RBC Wealth Management.

 Tennis career

 During 1951 in his freshman year at Beverly Hills High School, he won the National Boys Doubles Championship with Albert Hernandez, Jr., and in his sophomore year he won the National Junior Hard Court Singles Tournament.
-In his junior year in 1953 he was ranked the # 2 junior in the US and he was a finalist in the National Junior Singles and won the National Junior Doubles with Jon Douglas, and his senior year in 1954, he won the Southern California Junior Singles Championship, was seeded #1 in the Junior Singles at the National Tennis Championships in Kalamazoo, Michigan, and lost in the 4th round of singles due to a significant illness (mononucleosis) as well as in the finals of Doubles with partner, Jon Douglas.
+In his junior year in 1953 he was ranked the # 2 junior in the US and he was a finalist in the National Junior Singles and won the National Junior Doubles with Jon Douglas, and in his senior year in 1954, he won the Southern California Junior Singles Championship, was seeded #1 in the Junior Singles at the National Tennis Championships in Kalamazoo, Michigan, and lost in the 4th round of singles due to a significant illness (mononucleosis) as well as in the finals of Doubles with partner, Jon Douglas.
 He was also a member of the Junior Davis Cup team.